BoboTiG/dusk-monitor/README.md

     PreferredAuthentications publickey
 ```

-The app will issue commands like `ssh DUSK_SSH_HOSTNAME "source .profile ; COMMAND"` (where `COMMAND` will be one of the functions defined above, nothing more ; and you can inspect the source code to double-check).
+The app will issue commands like `ssh DUSK_SSH_HOSTNAME "source .profile ; COMMAND"` (where `COMMAND` will be the one defined above, nothing more; and you can inspect the source code to double-check).

 ## Run